peternsilva/galvanize-bookshelf-solution/1_migrations_seeds.md

 ## Migrations

-Translate the following entity relationship diagram into Knex migration files.
+Translate the following entity relationship diagram into a Knex migration file.

 ```text
 ┌──────────────────────────────────────────────────────────────────────────────────────────┐